VerveWireless/Verve-Android-SDK/README.md

 #### Option 2: Create your banner programmatically
 ##### Initialization
-To request a banner ad, you will need to create an of `BannerAdView` object:
+To request a banner ad, you will need to create a `BannerAdView` object:
 ```
 BannerAdView bannerAdView = new BannerAdView(context, APP_ID, AdSize, this)
 // 'this' refers to class that is implementing IVerveAPIListener